Sleeping Positions Can Adversely Affect Snoring: Know How?

-Whether you are sleeping alone or with a partner, it is super comfortable and it works really well for spooning as it is the most common sleeping position.
-Know whether sleeping on your side is bad or you or not?
+Whether you are sleeping alone or with a partner, sleeping on your side, the most common sleeping position, is super comfortable and it works really well for spooning!
+Do you know whether sleeping on your side is bad for you or not?

 It is more common among women than men according to the On Health website as 41 percent of us are sleeping in this way.